Mahindra Scorpio Getaway

-The Mahindra Scorpio Getaway is a pickup truck manufactured by the Indian automaker Mahindra & Mahindra.
+The Mahindra Scorpio Getaway is mid-size pickup truck manufactured by the Indian automaker Mahindra & Mahindra.
 It is essentially the pickup truck variant of the Mahindra Scorpio SUV and was launched in April 2006.

 As of October 2019, in addition to India, the Scorpio Getaway is also sold in Australia, New Zealand, South Africa, Chile, Italy, Nepal and Indonesia along with the GCC countries, African and Latin American countries.
 It competes with the Tata Xenon in India and Toyota Hilux in globally.

 First generation (Project Scorpio; 2006)

 Overview

 In India, the Scorpio Getaway is only available in a 4-door double cab, however, in some selected markets, a 2-door single cab is also offered, along with the double cab model.
 It is available in 2WD or 4WD configurations with low range.